sandeshbagade/sandesh-portfolio-nextjs/PROFILE_IMAGE_INSTRUCTIONS.md

 If your image doesn't appear:

-- Make sure it's named exactly `profile.jpg`
+- Make sure the file exists at `public/user_profile.jpeg`
-- Make sure it's located at `public/images/profile.jpg`
+- Check that the filename and extension are exactly as specified (case sensitive)
 - Check the browser console for any errors
 - The Hero component includes a fallback to show your initials "SB" if the image fails to load